 A Tawny Owl never calls "twit twoo".
 In fact the "twit" or more accurately "ke-wick" is a Tawny Owl's contact call and the "twoo" or again more accurately "hoo-hoo-oooo" is the male's territorial call.
 Consequently, if you hear "ke-wick hoo-hoo-oooo" it is most likely a male answering a female (or another male).
 Both can be heard in the recording.

-Tawny Owls are extremely vocal and have many calls that most of us will rarely hear; many of these calls are described on God's Own Clay.
+Tawny Owls are extremely vocal and have many calls that most of us will rarely hear.

 Feeding